 Simon is an arts promoter, event organiser and artist.
 Simon has exhibited his paintings internationally, directed at Cork Street gallery and chaired the Save Cork Street campaign.

 Brendan is one of Britain's foremost and contemporary painters and printmakers represented in major museums and galleries worldwide, including the Victoria and Albert Museum and the Tate.

 Michael is a long-term supporter of the Stroke Association.
 An international rugby star turned Sky TV sports presenter, he had a major stroke in 2012.

 Legendary DJ Mark Goodier had a stroke in November 2016.
 He credits his wife Jacqueline to saving his life as she followed the FAST advice.
-Mark joins the panel for the first time this year.
+Mark joined the panel for the first time.

 Ria Higgins is the Commissioning Editor for The Sunday Times Magazine.
-As a loyal supporter of the Stroke Association she joins the panel for the second time this year.
+As a loyal supporter of the Stroke Association she joined the panel for the second time.

 Chris is the transformation director at Well Pharmacy.
 Well Pharmacy have been a strategic partner with the Stroke Association since 2017 with staff fundraising going towards stroke prevention.